cloudnull/chef-lxc-openstack/README.rst

     * A Glance image, named "cirros-image"

-    * A Keypair named "adminKey"
+    * A Key Pair named "adminKey"

     * A Nova flavor type for "512MB Standard Instance"